frizatch/ScrollyTelling-Introduction/README.md

 ## <a name="knightlab"></a> Knight Lab's StoryMap

+This platform builds something similar to ESRI's 'Map Tour' with a main header map with each slide in the story reprsenting one location on the map.

-Sign in via a Google account
+Sign in to the Knight Lab StoryMapJS via a Google account.

-Pick a basmap from the dropdown or look for further options here: https://leaflet-extras.github.io/leaflet-providers/preview/
+Pick a basemap for the project from the dropdown or look for further options on the [Leaflet Providers Page](https://leaflet-extras.github.io/leaflet-providers/preview/)

-Images: use smaller sizes to avoid scroll bar
+Add a slide and build out each point of interest per slide!
+- Enter location with lat/lon in decimal degrees or find locations using built-in geocoder provided by Mapbox
+- Add media.
+You can enter links or upload images.
+The size of your uploaded image should be appropriate for the webpage (it doesn't get rescaled)
+- Add a Headline for each slide.
+- Add text, including links.

 ## <a name="publish"></a> Publish and Share!